AHS-FTC/BFR-Ultimate-Goal/README.md

     - Provides support to update Expansion Hub firmware through FTC SDK.
     - Detects REV firmware version and records in log file.
     - Includes support for REV Control Hub (note that the REV Control Hub is not yet approved for FTC use).
-    - Implements FTC Blocks programming support for REV Expansion Hub and sensor hardware.
+    - Implements FTC Blocks programming support for REV Expansion Hub and sensor com.bfr.hardware.
     - Detects and alerts when I2C device disconnect.

 ## Version 2.62 (built on 17.01.07)